JohnPugh688/space-tourism-frontend-mentor-challenge/README.md

 - **Modern UI**: Implementing the Figma design with pixel-perfect accuracy
 - **Accessibility**: Semantic HTML structure and ARIA attributes for screen readers
 - **Performance Optimized**: Image optimization and responsive loading strategies
+- **Database Integration**: Data stored and retrieved from Supabase

 ## Built with